Bỏ qua đến nội dung

 • Know how to access Home Assistant via a web browser

-• Be able to copy/paste commands into the terminal (step-by-step guidance provided)
+• Be able to copy/paste commands into the terminal (this will be explained in detail)

-No coding required – everything comes with automated scripts!
+No coding knowledge needed – everything comes with automatic scripts!

 Part 1: Install the VinFast Plugin